Fall Open Enrollment, also known as the Annual Election Period, is the time of year when you can change your Medicare coverage. You can:

 6. Understand the difference between Fall Open Enrollment and Open Enrollment for the state or federal Marketplaces.

-- The federal Marketplaces (also known as Exchanges) offer annual open enrollment periods for uninsured and underinsured Americans.
+- The federal Marketplaces (also known as Exchanges) offer annual open enrollment periods for those who are uninsured and underinsured.
 This enrollment period may overlap with Fall Open Enrollment.
 The Marketplaces are typically not meant for people with or eligible for Medicare.

 - If you have or are eligible for Medicare, you should only use the Fall Open Enrollment Period (October 15 through December 7) to make changes to your Medicare coverage.